dxh73/NHS-Patient/pages/development/managing_organization.md

 tags: [organization]
 sidebar: profiles_sidebar
 permalink: managing_organization.html
-summary: "low level details for the care connect patient 'id' element"
+summary: "low level details for the care connect patient 'managingOrganization' element"
 ---
-{% include important.html content="The identifier element described is  used to provide a unique method to identify a NHS patient.
-It is not the identifier for the FHIR message" %}

 ### Use case ###

 This specification describes a single use case.